goodfrontend/gfed-medusa-bff/packages/lib-common/README.md

 pnpm add @gfed-medusa/bff-lib-common
 ```

-For monorepo development, you can also use workspace dependencies:
+For monorepo or local development (to use what's latest), you can also use workspace dependencies:

 ```json
 {